 Physics Team Selection

 AAPT is responsible for recruiting, selecting and training teams each year to compete in the International Physics Olympiad Competition.
 This selection process begins in late January when high schools register their students to participate in the F=ma exam.
-Approximately 400 top scorers on this first test advance to the USA Physics Olympiad Exam.
+Approximately 400 top scorers on this first test advance to the USA Physics Team Exam.

-The USA Physics Olympiad Exam is used as the basis for selection of the 20 members of the U.S. Physics Team.
+The USA Physics Team Exam is used as the basis for selection of the 20 members of the U.S. Physics Team.
 These students, from schools all over the United States, travel to the University of Maryland-College Park at the end of May for the annual U.S. Physics Team Training Camp.
 There they engage in ten days of intense studying, testing and problem solving.